QMCPACK/qmcpack/docs/intro_wavefunction.rst

 3D B-splines orbitals
 ~~~~~~~~~~~~~~~~~~~~~

-In this section we describe the use of spline basis sets to expand the ``sposet``.
+In this section we describe the use of spline basis sets to expand the
-Spline basis sets are designed to work seamlessly with plane wave DFT code (e.g.,\ Quantum ESPRESSO as a trial wavefunction generator).
+``sposet``.
+Spline basis sets are designed to work seamlessly with plane wave
+DFT codes (e.g.,\ Quantum ESPRESSO as a trial wavefunction generator).
+Codes
+that utilize regular real space grids as a basis can also be seamlessly
+interfaced.

 In QMC algorithms, all the SPOs :math:`\{\phi(\vec{r})\}` need to be updated
 every time a single electron moves.
 Evaluating SPOs takes a very large portion of computation time.